xiaoyuxlu/edk2/Readme.md

 1) Build the rust module with Cargo.

-go to rust folder, such as RustPkg\TestRustLang\TestRustLangApp, RustPkg\MdeModulePkg\Universal\CapsulePei\Common
+go to rust folder, such as RustPkg\Test\TestRustLangApp, RustPkg\MdeModulePkg\Universal\CapsulePei

 ```
 cargo xbuild [--release] --target x86_64-unknown-uefi